 PAR extension

 Splitting a project using a PAR modification and PAR for new standard

+PAR withdrawal

 A complete proposed PAR and, if applicable, the criteria for standards development (CSD) statement, as described in Clause 14, shall be submitted for review to the IEEE 802 LMSC via the IEEE 802 LMSC email reflector for review.
 The submittal message should include Internet links to the required submittal documents.
 Presence of the submittal message in the reflector archive (with time stamp) is evidence of delivery.